-Joseph Medicine Crow, the last war chief of Montana’s Crow tribe, died last year at the age of 102.
+Joseph Medicine Crow, the last war chief of Montana's Crow tribe, died in 2016 at the age of 102.
 A noted Native American historian, Medicine Crow was an indelible source of education and a heroic figure of the American west.
-Herman Viola, the curator emeritus at the Smithsonian Institution’s National Museum of the American Indian, once said “When you meet Joe Medicine Crow, you’re shaking hands with the 19th century.”
+Herman Viola, the curator emeritus at the Smithsonian Institution's National Museum of the American Indian, once said "When you meet Joe Medicine Crow, you're shaking hands with the 19th century."

 Medicine Crow was the last surviving person to hear a first person account of the 1876 Battle of Little Bighorn.
 His grandmother's brother, White Man Runs Him, was a scout for Lt.
 Col. George Armstrong Custer.

 Born Oct.
 27, 1913, Medicine Crow grew up hearing stories of warriors as he visited with his elders in tribal sweat lodges.
 As a young man, he honored his ancestors with his own bravery.
 He joined the Army in 1943 and fought in World War II.
 As a scout for the 103rd Infantry Division, Medicine Crow secretly wore red stripes of war paint underneath his uniform.
 Beneath his helmet, he wore a sacred yellow-painted eagle feather given to him by a medicine man.
 Medicine Crow became a Crow war chief by completing the four required tasks: touching the enemy without killing them, taking a weapon from the enemy, entering an enemy camp at night to steal a horse and successfully leading a war party.
 During the war, Joseph Medicine Crow lead a war party into a Nazi camp and stole 50 horses.

 In the video below, Medicine Crow recounts his time in World War II.

 He also received the Bronze Star and the French Legion of Honor Chevalier Medal for his service in World War II.